sourcemeta/learnjsonschema.com/content/2020-12/applicator/dependentSchemas.markdown

 The `dependentSchemas` keyword allows you to define dependencies between properties based on the presence of other properties within an instance.
 It extends the functionality of the `dependentRequired` keyword by allowing you to pass in a full schema.
 The instance will be considered valid only if the dependent properties adhere to the `dependentSchemas` schema.

-* This keyword's value must be an object.
 * Each key in the object represents a property name.
-* Each value in the object must be a valid JSON Schema.
 * Instance is valid if the associated property is present and conforms to the subschema.

 ## Examples